Jason Newsted: Jason Newsted and the Chophouse Band

 In August 2016, after being out of the public eye for two years, Newsted formed a new acoustic group named Jason Newsted and the Chophouse Band, and had scheduled several performing dates throughout the fall.

 A fan-made video showed the band (with Newsted on acoustic guitar and lead vocals) playing the Woody Guthrie classic "This Land Is Your Land".

 Equipment and bass rig

-According to the Jason Newsted Bass Rig he has used the following over the years.

-Auditioning for Metallica (1986)

-After the death of Cliff Burton, Newsted auditioned early October 1986 using: